FemtoEmacs/Sumerian/README.md

 ## Sixth Rectangle
-The verb 𒈬𒈾𒆕 (MUNADU3) can be translated as "built."
-The verb has three components:
+A verbal stem prefixed by a sequence of particles and possibly followed by a suffix is called a verbal chain.
+The verbal chain 𒈬𒈾𒆕 (MUNADU3) can be translated as "built."
+This verbal chain has two prefixes and a stem:

 1. 𒈬 — Ventive Conjugation Prefix (CP).
 The Ventive CP indicates that the action occurs here, close to the speaker.
 3. 𒈾 — Dimensional Prefix (DP) cross-referencing the dative.
    Sumerian has a DP for each sentence component, except the ergative and the patient.
-5. 𒆕 — verbal root
+5. 𒆕 — verbal stem

 <table>
  <tr>